Why Join an SLC Study Group?

 Biology 225, 305; Chemistry 130; MCDB 310

 Please Note - Absence Policy: Although participation in the SLC Study Group Program is voluntary, students must make a commitment to attend regularly and actively participate in the study group once they have registered.
 Therefore, study group members who miss two consecutirve meetings or three total meetings will be dropped from the study group in order to allow students on the waitlist to join.
 Absences for academic and religious conflicts are excused.
 However, please note that extracurricular activities including student groups, club sports and sorority or fraternity events are not considered academic conflicts.
+Members who are dropped for non-attendance will not be permitted to re-enroll in the same study group.

 Here's What Some of Our Members Have Said...